What is ulcerative keratitis?

 - The inner layer is quite thin and is called the corneal endothelium.

-When a dog rubs at its eyes, the eyes should be carefully examined, and a special dye called fluorescein dye may be used.
-If there is damage to the surface of the cornea, the fluorescein dye will stick to the underlying cells and show up as a temporary green glow in the areas of cell trauma.
+A corneal ulcer occurs when the corneal epithelium is disrupted, resulting in a loss of epithelium and some stroma (see handout “Corneal Ulcers in Dogs”).
+When a dog rubs at its eyes, the eyes should be carefully examined, and a special stain called fluorescein may be used.
+If there is damage to the surface of the cornea, the fluorescein stain will stick to the underlying cells and show up as a temporary green glow in the areas of cell trauma.

 Are some breeds of dog more likely to develop this condition?

-While no specific genetic predispositions to developing ulcerative keratitis have been identified, there are some breeds that seem to develop them more commonly, particularly breeds with short muzzles and prominent eyes such as Chinese Pugs and Boston Terriers.
+While no specific genetic predispositions to developing ulcerative keratitis have been identified, there are some breeds that seem to develop them more commonly, particularly breeds with short muzzles and prominent eyes such as pugs and Boston terriers.
 If the condition occurs in a middle-aged to older dog without an injury to the eye, it can signal a long-term degenerative condition of the cornea.
-Also, ulcerative keratitis may be the result of a chronically low level of tear production (called keratoconjunctivitis sicca or dry eye).
+Also, ulcerative keratitis may be the result of a chronically low level of tear production (keratoconjunctivitis sicca or dry eye).

 What are the signs of ulcerative keratitis?